Qazeer/InfoSec-Notes/L7/135_MSRPC/2-Methodology.md

 | `lsaaddacctrights <SID> <RIGHT \| RIGHTS_LIST>` | `LSARPC` | Assign a privilege to a, domain or local, security principal on the machine. |
 | `lsaremoveacctrights <SID> <RIGHT \| RIGHTS_LIST>` | `LSARPC` | Remove a privilege to a, domain or local, security principal on the machine. |

-For a more automated approach, the `rpctools`' `walksam.exe` utility can be used to dump information about each user found in the SAM database, which will contain domain accounts information on a domain controller, local accounts information otherwise.
+For a more automated approach, the `rpctools`' `walksam.exe` Windows utility and the `impacket`'s `samrdump.py` Python script can be used to dump information about each user found in the SAM database, which will contain domain accounts information on a domain controller, local accounts information otherwise.

 ```
 # walksam.exe uses the current security context by default, and does provide a mechanism to specify an user